 In fact, my righteous name Shahidi means seer, as I’ve been blessed with a large amount of predictive visions and dreams.
 Some even premonitory.
-Yet despite all this I would never claim to be a prophet.
+Yet despite all this I do not claim to be a prophet.

-So, while many in our day claim to be prophets and prophetesses the truth will expose them.
+While many in our day claim to be prophets and prophetesses in the end the truth will expose them all.
 It is said that bank-tellers can spot a counterfeit dollar easily because they study the real so long that they can tell the difference.